nvaszabo/OpenUSD/pxr/usd/usdSemantics/overview.md

     * `/OfficeBookshelf/TopShelf/Screw` inherits `furniture`,
       `bookcase`, and `shelf` labels

+Workflows around semantic labels should specify whether they are capturing direct labels, ancestor labels, or either.
+It's expected but not required that most labeling workflows will check for both types of labels.

 ## Taxonomy and Comparison to Model Hierarchy
 Model hierarchy is a strict hierarchical taxonomy that tries to aid discovery of "important" prims in the scene graph.